infogulch/xtemplate/caddy/README.md

 Here are the xtemplate configs available to a Caddyfile:

+> [!NOTE]
+>
+> `xtemplate/caddy` currently does not support configuring the dot context in
+> the Caddyfile format.
+To access all configuration options you must use Caddy's
+> json configuration.
+See example xtemplate/caddy configuration at: [caddy.json](test\caddy.json)

 ```Caddy
 xtemplate {
     templates_path <string>                  # The path to the templates directory.
 Default: "templates".